 DOC is currently updating its visitor strategy.
-We intend to release an updated version during 2019.
+We intend to release a new Heritage and Visitor Strategy during early 2020.

-DOC’s heritage and visitor strategy sets out the long-term outcomes and strategic direction that DOC wants to achieve from its heritage and visitor system and the approaches it will take to achieve them.
+DOC's new Heritage and Visitor Strategy will set out the long-term outcomes and strategic direction that DOC wants to achieve from its heritage and visitor system and the approaches it will take to achieve them.

 The strategy is one part of a larger journey to ensure DOC is set up to manage visitors in a way that both protects and enhances New Zealand’s natural, cultural and historic heritage.